hagbard/flogger-testing/README.md

 "cut & paste" the log message into the test from the code or logs), it's generally a bad idea.

 Debug log messages are expected to be human-readable, and you need to be able to update them as needed during debugging.
-If you improve the message in a not-very-readable log statement, you don't want to break dozens of tests.
-You need to test the important information in log statements, while avoiding testing grammar or punctuation.
+You don't want someone who makes a minor change to some log statement to break dozens of your tests.
+You need to test the important information in log statements, while avoiding testing precise grammar or punctuation.

 You may choose to explicitly avoid testing the details of "fine" log statements in your code, or at least test them less.
 Fine logs exist to provide content to other logs, and they are more likely to be added, removed or otherwise modified during debugging.
-Don't make this break all your existing logging tests.
+Don't allow changes like these to break existing logging tests.

 However, it's also important that you execute "fine" log statements in some way during at least some tests.
-Otherwise, you risk discovering that your log statements aren't working (e.g. because a `toString()` method is throwing an exception) at exactly the time you need them most.
+Otherwise, you risk only discovering that your log statements aren't working (e.g. because a `toString()` method is throwing an exception) at the time you need them most.

 This principle is supported with the following features: